QubicLens/PurchasePrediction/README.md

 # PurchasePrediction
 This is for the KnightHacks Hackathon.
-An AI Client that will analyze patterns in purchase behavior and relay that information to the customer as well as predict their purchase habits in the future.
+A Heuristic Client that will analyze patterns in purchase behavior and relay that information to the customer as well as predict their purchase habits in the future.

 ## Purchase History Analysis